wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    <a target="_blank" href="https://app.pluralsight.com/ilx/video-courses/46bf9d2d-2947-4e0e-94cc-131715532a21/3e05432b-7c61-4eb1-83b1-7cef861beb0b/ae204f21-9e52-4272-842b-eb155b77e3fb">NOTE</a>: Grafana can also be used to visualize data from other sources such as <a target="_blank" href="https://www.influxdata.com/">InfluxDB</a>, <a target="_blank" href="https://www.elastic.co/products/elasticsearch">Elasticsearch</a>, <a target="_blank" href="https://wilsonmar.github.io/microsoft-fabric/">Microsoft Fabric</a>, etc.

-1. The Prometheus server can be configured to <strong>read</strong> data from remote sources -- perform <strong>remote read</strong>.
+1. <a target="_blank" href="https://app.pluralsight.com/ilx/video-courses/46bf9d2d-2947-4e0e-94cc-131715532a21/3e05432b-7c61-4eb1-83b1-7cef861beb0b/ae204f21-9e52-4272-842b-eb155b77e3fb">NOTE</a>: The Prometheus server can be configured to <strong>read</strong> data from remote sources -- perform <strong>remote read</strong>.

-1. Prometheus exposes its time-series data to <strong>API clients</strong> such as <strong>Grafana</strong> which make <a href="#PromQL">PromQL</a> (Prometheus query language) to extract data in order to display <strong>visualizations</strong> on their websites.
+1. Prometheus exposes its time-series data to a variety of <strong>API clients</strong> making <a href="#PromQL">PromQL</a> (Prometheus Query Language) statements which extract data.
+Authentication???

-   Because people can't be always watching such screens, Rules are also set in Prometheus to trigger <strong>alerts</strong> pushed to the <a href="#AlertManager">Alert Manager</a> which notifies end-points such as email, Slack, Pager Duty SMS, or other notification mechanisms.
+1. Because people can't be always watching dashboard screens, <strong>Alerting Rules</strong> are set to trigger <strong>alerts</strong> pushed to the <a href="#AlertManager">Alert Manager</a> which forwards to various <strong>end-points</strong> such as email, Slack, Pager Duty SMS, or other notification mechanisms.

-   In a HA configuration, alerts are sent to multiple Alert Managers (with different external labels -a and -b), which deduplicate and fan out alerts to their configured receivers.
+   <a target="_blank" href="https://app.pluralsight.com/ilx/video-courses/46bf9d2d-2947-4e0e-94cc-131715532a21/3e05432b-7c61-4eb1-83b1-7cef861beb0b/ae204f21-9e52-4272-842b-eb155b77e3fb">NOTE</a>: In a HA configuration, alerts are sent to multiple Alert Managers (with different external labels -a and -b), which deduplicate and fan out alerts to their configured receivers.

-   <a target="_blank" href="https://app.pluralsight.com/ilx/video-courses/46bf9d2d-2947-4e0e-94cc-131715532a21/3e05432b-7c61-4eb1-83b1-7cef861beb0b/ae204f21-9e52-4272-842b-eb155b77e3fb">NOTE</a>: Shard data.

-PROTIP: When using S3, Prometheus was designed to reference a static environment file.
-To prevent compromise, many organizations leave that file blank but use a utility such as HashiCorp Vault to create a new set of S3 credentials every time before running the backup.

 PROTIP: In AWS S3, follow your organization's Least-Privilege security policies by not allowing a single account all Actions for Prometheus: